Light blue Oxford shirt with Black pencil skirt— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The black pencil skirt answers it — the most formal piece in a women's capsule.
-Black or white against pastel is the cleanest spring contrast available.
+Pastel reads brightest against pure black and melts into sorbet against white — both work; decide whether the day calls for contrast or softness.

 The formality gap between these two pieces is wide — light blue oxford shirt sits at level 3, black pencil skirt at level 5.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.